-On the fringes of Bendigo and surrounded by gorgeous gardens sits a spectacular structure that has been years in the making.
+On the outskirts of Bendigo and surrounded by gorgeous gardens sits a spectacular structure that has been years in the making.
 This intricate, bright white building is the western world’s largest stupa with a base that measures 50sqm and an overall height of 48m.
 Self-guided and group tours of the sacred Buddhist pagoda are filled with interest and insight.
 A must-visit attraction in Bendigo.

-This outstanding sensory experience combines lights, lasers, water, sounds, and special effects to retrace the rich past of the Murray River and its surrounding landscapes.
+The outstanding sensory experience combines lights, lasers, water, sounds, and special effects to retrace the rich past of the Murray River and its surrounding landscapes.
 The Murray acts as a backdrop for the nightly show, which must be seen first-hand to truly appreciate.

 Want more magical Murray experiences?
 See here.